Table of Contents

 1. Is it expensive to live in Bristol?

-Ans: Compared to other UK cities, Bristol can be expensive, but it is often less expensive than London.
+Bristol can be expensive compared to other UK cities, but it is often less expensive than London.
 Living in Bristol can be an exciting experience for students, offering a combination of top-notch universities, a diversified cultural scene, and a friendly community.

 2. What salary do you need to live in Bristol?